JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

   per cycle with no internal stall.
 This is exactly what AUTOPIPELINE and the sweep produce (combinational logic cut into register stages), so it always holds for their output — but the delay line is not a general model of a hand-built multi-cycle or back-pressured pipeline.
+  (An `AUTOFSM` call site has initiation interval N, not 1, and is deliberately *not* modelled by this delay line — it gets its own register-level model instead; see below.)
 - **Warm-up data is not comparable.** VHDL's added pipeline registers are declared with no initializer and read `'U'` in GHDL during the first N cycles; native delay lines start at typed zeros.
 Any `sim_print(debug=True)` used for a pipelined cycle diff must be **valid-gated** — a